Innovailable/calling-signaling/README.md

 Only this part of the answer will be represented in the documentation of answers below.
 Only answers containing custom data will be documented.

+The following sections describes all implemented requests and events.
+They are implemented in modules which can be removed or extended with minimal dependencies.

+### Hello

+The server initiates the communication with the following message.

+    // event
+    {
+      "type": "hello",
+      "id": own_user_id,
+      "server": "server name"
+    }

 ### Status

-To update your own global status
+To update your own global status.

     // request
     {